 On April 17, a woman was killed on Southwest Airlines flight 1380 when the left engine exploded.
 The twin-engine Boeing 737 was traveling from New York to Dallas with 149 people onboard when shrapnel from the explosion penetrated the aircraft's fuselage and broke a window in the passenger cabin causing depressurization and the deployment of oxygen masks.
 Jennifer Riordan, a banking executive from New Mexico, was sucked partway out of a nearby window and struck by some of the debris.
 Several of the passengers ran to pull her back into the cabin and gave her CPR, while other passengers plugged the hole.
 The flight made an emergency landing in Philadelphia.
 At least 7 other passengers were injured.

-Firm attorneys Benny Agosto, Jr. and Kelly Viktorin have reached a confidential settlement on behalf of the widow of Johnny Johnson regarding a crash that occurred on February 1, 2016.
+Firm attorney Benny Agosto, Jr. has reached a confidential settlement on behalf of the widow of Johnny Johnson regarding a crash that occurred on February 1, 2016.
 The settlement brings a favorable end to the widow's wrongful death lawsuit seeking compensation for the death of her husband-a loving husband, father, and renowned flight instructor-that occurred when the light sport aircraft he was piloting crashed upon takeoff.

 Although commercial airline travel is the safest form of transportation, injuries aboard a plane can still occur.
 Most of these in-flight injuries are caused by sudden turbulence and even though turbulence is a common occurrence during any flight, serious turbulence can be dangerous.
 On June 20, 2017, 10 people were injured on a United Airlines flight from Panama City, Panama to Houston, Texas due to severe turbulence near Cancun, Mexico.
 Although the plane landed safely in Houston, all 10 people were taken to local hospitals.